Research note · Updated 29 May 2026

 What this research cannot claim yet

 This page should not be cited as a final AI-detector benchmark.
-The current local pass used a structural prior and recorded a learned v2 cross-check, but it did not rerun the full calibrated ML ensemble over the full corpus.
-The learned v2 disagreement is too large to ignore.
+The current local pass used a structural prior and recorded a learned v2 cross-check.
+A later fast-ensemble pass over 255 articles is useful evidence for production gates, but it still uses chunked fast scoring rather than a fully calibrated non-fast benchmark over verified ground-truth labels.

 The right claim is narrower and more useful: the corpus is sufficient to create ContentOS writing gates and editorial review rules.
-The next scientific step is to rerun the full ensemble, calibrate it against known human Russian samples, remove extraction artifacts more aggressively, and only then separate confirmed human-like records from candidate records.
+The next scientific step is to run a bounded full-ensemble benchmark against known human Russian samples, remove extraction artifacts more aggressively, and only then separate confirmed human-like records from candidate records.

 Sources